stefanengel/AppKicker/README.md

 AppKicker is a workaround that allows you to restart a specific app when a certain amount of time has passed.
 You can also specify conditions to check if the restart is required.
 A condition might be the availability of a specific website.
 More specialized conditions can be implemented by running a script.

 ## How to build
-To build AppKicker, you need Carthage.
+To build AppKicker, you need Carthage and Xcode 10.

 Run:
 `carthage update --platform Mac`